ngaskill/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 originally allowed users to enter a message of any length into the guestbook.
 In an updated version, a character counter was added to the app to keep the messages to a consistent length of no more than 140 characters.
-If a user enters a message of more than 140 characters, a verifer can act as an added measure of security, and let the user know that their message must be no more than 140 characters in length.
+If a user enters a message of more than 140 characters, a verifier can act as an added measure of security, and let the user know that their message must be no more than 140 characters in length.